roobert/roobert.github.io/_posts/2014-11-03-Sensu-with-Embedded-Graphite-Graphs.md

 ## Uchiwa

-One of the things I thought would be useful would be having graphs embedded in the wonderful [Uchiwa](http://uchiwa.io) dashboard.
+One of the things I thought would be useful would be to have graphs embedded in the wonderful [Uchiwa](http://uchiwa.io) dashboard.
 It turns out I'm not alone because the author of Uchiwa, ([Simon Palourde](http://github.com/palourde)), has plans to add support for embedding graphite graphs into Uchiwa natively.
 Until then, it's still possible to get some lovely graph action going on by taking advantage of the fact Uchiwa will:

 0. display any extra properties you add to the client config JSON or check config JSON in the UI
 0. render images

 Uchiwa decides what to display as an image depending on file extension type.
-Simply adding a fake argument to our graphite query tricks Uchiwa into displaying our image inline instead of a link to the graph:
+Adding a fake argument to our graphite query tricks Uchiwa into displaying the image returned by the query inline, instead of as a link to the graph:

 {% highlight json %}
 &uchiwa_force_display_as_image=.jpg